 And let’s be honest, I don’t want to spend a lot of time on any recipe, I don’t care how delicious it is.

-I paired these filets with Roasted Brussels Sprouts because, well, because they are roasted Brussels sprouts and I love them.
+I paired these ginger teriyaki filets with my easy roasted brussels sprouts because, well, because they are seriously delicious and I love them.
 I could eat the entire tray, but again, I am not selfish and I like to share.

 Most of the time.